Niranjana60/Advanced-Task-Multiple-Projects/README.md

 The technical architecture of the MARS application typically includes the following components Frontend-Developed using ReactJS and Semantic-UI for the user interface.

 The frontend handles user interactions, such as creating and managing profiles, adding skills, education, and certifications.
 Backend:
 Written in C# using ASP.NET Core for building RESTful APIs.
 Database:
 A SQL Server database is commonly used to store user data such as profile details, skills, education, certifications, etc.
-The major modules of the application are Registration,Login,Profile (Add Language,Education,Certifications),Share Skills,Manage Listing(Edit and delete received requests), search skills,notifications ,chat,chat history
+The major functionalities of the application are Registration,Login,Profile (Add Language,Education,Certifications),Share Skills,Manage Listing(Edit and delete received requests), search skills,notifications ,chat,chat history

 The following tasks were accomplished during the project